Ras Abu Fontas

 Ras Abu Fontas (راس بو فنطاس) is a coastal industrial area in Doha on the boundary with Al Wakrah Municipality in Qatar.
-The government has designated the district as a free economic zone starting in 2019.
+The government has designated the district as a free economic zone as of 2019.

+Etymology

+The name Ras Abu Fontas is derived from three Arabic words.
+Ras denotes a cape or headland, meaning a stretch of land that projects into the sea.
+Abu, literally translated as "father", is commonly used in Qatar to describe a place distinguished by particular attributes.
+The final element, Fontas, refers to a water tank.
+The designation reflects the presence of a large water tanker that once occupied the headland, from which the area took its name.

 Geography

 In a 2010 survey of Ras Abu Fontas' coastal waters conducted by the Qatar Statistics Authority, it was found that its average depth was 2.75 meters and its average pH was 7.84.
 Furthermore, the waters had a salinity of 49.61 psu, an average temperature of 22.51 °C and 26.13 mg/L of dissolved oxygen.

+Economic free zone

+Ras Abu Fontas Free Zone, overseen by the Qatar Free Zones Authority, is situated adjacent to Hamad International Airport and functions as a center for technology and innovation.
+The zone has attracted a growing number of companies in fields such as smart logistics, artificial intelligence, and advanced IT infrastructure.
+In the first half of 2025, foreign investment in Ras Abu Fontas increased by more than 35 percent compared with the previous year, with firms from Germany, South Korea, and Singapore among those establishing regional headquarters and research facilities.
+Its location offers direct access to major air and sea routes, and investors benefit from incentives including tax exemptions and full foreign ownership.

 Power stations

 Ras Abu Fontas A was inaugurated in April 1977 at a cost of QR 2.1 billion.
 In 1983, its 14 gas turbines had a capacity of 618 MW.
 As of 2018, this capacity has been lowered to 497 MW.

 Ras Abu Fontas B power station was commissioned in the 1990s.
 Daily capacity is currently 609 MW.
 After an expansion was announced, Ras Abu Fontas B1 power station was officially opened in July 2001, costing nearly QR 780 million.
 This added 377 MW to the plant's capacity.
 Capacity was increased by 567 MW with the addition of Ras Abu Fontas B2.